ZED stereo camera for Non-GPS Navigation¶

-- Plug in the vehicle’s LiPo battery so that both the TX1 and flight controller are powered
+- Plug in the vehicle’s LiPo battery so that both the TX1 and autopilot are powered

-- Connect the flight controller to a ground station using a USB cable
+- Connect the autopilot to a ground station using a USB cable

 - Set the home position from the ground station map (from MP’s Flight Data screen, right-mouse-button-click on the map and select “Set EKF Origin Here”).
 The vehicle should appear on the map.

 - Pick-up the vehicle and walk it around checking that the vehicle’s position movements are shown on the map

 - Setup the vehicle with AltHold and Loiter flight modes

 - Setup an auxiliary switch to enable/disable object avoidance and move switch to the off position.
 Alternatively set PRX_TYPE to 0.
 This helps ensure the vehicle will not backaway from objects in AltHold mode which could surprise the pilot.

 - Attempt to arm and take-off in Loiter mode

 - The ZED’s visual odometry information will appear in the VISO dataflash log messages.